Author: Sunny Ajanaku Design & Innovation Manager, JT Enterprise |

 5. How long does it take you to recover your network?

 Recovering from an attack isn’t pretty or easy.
 While the recovery takes place, there’s forensics work happening on top of your ops team frantically checking logs.
 It’s a stressful and extremely busy time, so recovery can be slower than usual.
-Make sure you understand how long this takes you, and make sure you’ve got sufficient bandwidth between your back-up environment and your hypervisor platform so that you’re not slowed down unnecessarily.
+Ensure you understand how long this takes you, and ensure you’ve got sufficient bandwidth between your back-up environment and your hypervisor platform so that you’re not slowed down unnecessarily.

 There’s constant chatter in our industry about ransomware, and rightly so.
 It’s real and it’s affecting businesses of all sizes day in, day out.
 Last year, our security specialists and incident responders spent over 300 days assisting businesses with ransomware recovery.